Halogen Leak Detectors

-Halogen Leak Detector
+Halogen Leak Detector Design

 Refrigeration and cooling systems often contain hundreds of feet of tubing, particularly in industrial settings.
 Even in smaller systems the tubing that must be monitored for leaks is commonly in inaccessible sections of the equipment.
 The area where the tubing resides could also still be running while the tests are being conducted.
 Nevertheless, identifying leaks is essential to these systems, since leaks can significantly decrease machine and system performance.
 If left unchecked, leaks can lead to appliance failure.
-For this reason many of the most popular halogen leak detectors are hand held and extremely portable.
-Hand held pump devices have two main parts, the body and the tubing.
+For this reason, many of the most popular halogen leak detectors are handheld and extremely portable.
+Handheld pump devices have two main parts: the body and the tubing.
 The tube is often made of bendable metal or plastic to fit into specific locations.
 The body can be metal or plastic and houses the battery and testing components.
 Despite the benefits of portability, some large cooling and refrigeration systems may be continuously monitored with a fixed halogen leak detector.
 In some regions, constant monitoring is required as halogenated refrigerants increase ozone depletion.
 Although most halogenated refrigerants are not harmful to humans in small doses, large amounts can aggravate heart problems.

-More Halogen Leak Detectors Information
+How Halogen Leak Detectors Work